Welcome to the Cultural Highlight Section

 Purpose of Case Studies

-Each case study will highlight and illuminate the co-culture under consideration, including a brief description of the co-culture highlighting historic and current considerations individuals of this given co-culture face, embedding relevant videos to watch, and suggesting links to learn more.
+Each subsequent chapter study will highlight and illuminate the co-culture under consideration, including a brief description of the co-culture highlighting historic and current considerations individuals of this given co-culture face, embedding relevant videos to watch, and suggesting links to learn more.
 Additionally, as this Open Education Resource text is written to assist you with your homework for an Intercultural Communication class, sample interview questions, and notable connections to class content for homework, essay work, or Think Piece completion will be provided.
 Further, key contact organizations, contact people, and potential site visit locations near Rochester, MN, are listed.
 If you are not from Southeast Minnesota, these ideas may still provide useful contacts.
 Your instructor will use these assignments or other follow-up materials.